sura721/resturantsMenu/README.md

 CLOUDINARY_CLOUD_NAME=your_cloudinary_cloud_name
 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret
-FRONTEND_URL=http://localhost:5173 # For local dev; use Vercel URL for production variable on Render NODE_ENV=development # Use 'production' for production variable on Render
+FRONTEND_URL=http://localhost:5173  # Replace with your frontend URL in production NODE_ENV=development                # Change to 'production' on deployment client/.env env

-client/.env:
-VITE_API_BASE_URL=http://localhost:5001/api # For local dev; use Render URL for production variable on Vercel Use code with caution.
-Dotenv
+Copy
+Edit
+VITE_API_BASE_URL=http://localhost:5001/api  # Replace with your backend URL in production ⚠️ Do not commit .env files to version control!

-Running Locally
+🧪 Running the App Locally
-Start Backend:
+Start Backend
+bash
+Copy
+Edit
 cd server
 npm run dev
-(Backend runs on port specified in .env or 5001)
+Runs on http://localhost:5001 (or the port you set in .env)

-Start Frontend:
+Start Frontend
-Open a new terminal.
+bash
+Copy
+Edit
 cd client
 npm run dev
-(Frontend runs on port specified by Vite, often 5173)
-Access: Open http://localhost:5173 (or the Vite port) in your browser.
+Opens the app at http://localhost:5173 (or the port Vite uses)

-Initial Admin User Setup
+👤 Initial Admin Account Setup
-The first admin account must be created manually using the seed script, as registration is protected.
+Since registration is protected, the first admin must be manually created via a seed script.

-Configure: Ensure MONGODB_URI in server/.env points to your target database.
-Set a strong password inside server/seed.js.
+Ensure your MongoDB URI is correctly set in server/.env.

+Edit the server/seed.js file to set a strong admin password.

+Run the script:

+bash
+Copy
+Edit
+cd server
-Run Script: From the server directory, execute: node seed.js
+node seed.js
+Now you can log in via /login using the credentials defined in seed.js.
+After that, you can register more admins from the dashboard.